MirielCH/Molly/README.md

 • Install the third party libraries mentioned in `requirements.txt`.
 • Create a Discord application with a bot user, activate the required intents and generate a bot token.
 • Rename `default.env` to `.env` and set all required variables mentioned in the file.
-• Rename `database/default_db.db` to `database/DATABASE.db`.
+• Rename `database/default_db.db` to `database/database.db`.
-• Upload all emojis in `images/emojis` to a private server Maya can see.
+• Upload all emojis in `images/emojis` to a private server Molly can see.
 • Change all emojis in `resources/emojis.py` to the ones you uploaded.
 • Run `bot.py`.
-• Invite Maya to your server(s).
+• Invite Molly to your server(s).
 Note the required permissions below.

 ## Updating your bot instance

 • Replace all `.py` files.
 • Upload emojis and change their ID in `resources/emojis.py` if there are new ones.
 • Restart the bot.
-• If the bot requires database changes, it will not start and tell you so.
-In that case, turn off the bot, **BACKUP YOUR DATABASE** and run `database/update_database.py`.
+• If the bot requires database changes, compare the new default db to your db and make the neccessary changes.

 ## Required intents